 The sculptor at Airgunstocks.com is Michael McKeown, a long time shooting sports enthusiast.
 Raised by the well regarded (in certain non-internet niche circles) custom gun builder Al McKeown, Michael began building custom guns based on the Mauser 98 action at an early age.
 He refined his carving skills while owning the company Performance Composites, carving custom plugs to make molds to create parts for airplanes, race cars, and model sailplanes.
-Michael was one of the original founders of NOCASA (Northern California Airgun Shooters Association) and for about nine years ran the club and produced a monthly newsletter that went out to more than 300 members.
+Michael was one of the original founders of NOCASA (Northern California Airgun Shooters Association) and for about nine years ran the club and produced a monthly newsletter that went out to more than 300 people.
 Michael was instrumental in changing California hunting law so that California hunters can now use airgun to hunt all resident small game and all resident upland game bird.
 Michael made trips to Sacramento, wrote research papers, and organized state wide letter writing campaigns in order to effect the change.
-It turned out another prominent California airgunner, Robert Hamilton, had also petitioned for the rules change that same year.
-California leads the country in it's progressive use of airguns for hunting.

 About the Duplicating Machine:

-Michael has a background in engineering, and drew upon that experience to design and build his 5 axis stock duplicating machine.
+Michael has a background in engineering, and drew upon that experience to design and build his 5 axis head/table stock duplicating machine.
 It is important to note that this is not some computerized walk away until a buzzer sounds kind of thing.
 There is a great deal of art in reading the wood and jigging it in the machine to pull a stock out of the most interesting grain pattern, and then the machine is operated by hand, following along the master with a stylus while carefully cutting the new stock.
 The router in the machine is a top of the line Milwaukee 3 1/2 hp unit with electronic speed control.
 The speed control feature allows the motor to be ran at it's slowest speed (good for carving without burning) while still producing the full rated horsepower.
-Duplicating a stock takes on average about five hours of carving time, with another couple of hours setting up the machine before the carving and sanding the rough machine marks out afterwards.
-Add in rough cutting and cleanup time, it pretty well takes a full day to create one stock.
+Duplicating a stock takes on average about five hours of carving time, with another couple of hours setting up the machine before the carving and sanding the rough machine marks out afterwards as well as time on the milling machine finishing the inletting.
+Add in glass bedding, it pretty well takes about a month to create one stock.

 About the Walnut: